NikolaiT/incolumitas/content/JavaScript/cross-browser-requests.md

 })
 ```

-This event fires when the user loses focus of the current window.
+This event fires when the user loses focus of the current window, the page visiblity becomes hidden.

+However, the event `visibilitychange` is NOT FIRED when the user closes the tab or closes the entire browser.
+This is bad.
+We absolutely need to catch all the events that terminate or interrupt the session on the monitored page.

+So in this blog article, we have to solve the following two problems:

+1. Find an appropriate event that fires when the user interruptes or closes the current browsing session
-But how can we send JSON data to our remote server?
+2. Find a reliable mechanism to send JSON data to our remote server as soon as the above event occurs.

 We have the following requirements: